 You can find the current Crush RS here.

-The steadfast Orange Crush gets a major update for 2016.
+The steadfast Orange Crush frame gets a geometry update for 2017.
 We've taken the frame we love and pushed the features forward to up the fun factor without upsetting the function.
 We've slackened the head angle to 65° and optimised the the numbers for a 150mm travel fork, meaning you can push the Crush that little bit harder again.

 Everything that made the last version great has come along for the ride.
-The rear triangle features a bolt-through axle, adding even more stability to what was already a rigid design.
-A confident handling 66° headangle along with the Crush's new longer toptube design that adds an extra few millimetres means, size for size, a 50mm stem puts the rider right where they need to be (with tuning to taste as required, of course) for direct input and weight distribution.
-While shorter chainstays make climbing a tad sweeter, tyre clearance has been increased so that a chunky 2.4 tyre fits nicely.
+The rear triangle features a bolt-through axle for stability and strength. the Crush's long toptube design that adds an extra few millimetres means, size for size, a 50mm stem puts the rider right where they need to be (with tuning to taste as required, of course) for direct input and weight distribution.
+While its short chainstays make climbing a tad sweeter, tyre clearance means a chunky 2.4 tyre fits nicely.

 While those are the headline new features, deeper into the detail we added some really nice touches too.
 The seat clamp slot has been moved so that it faces away from the direct path of wheel spray.
 The headtube is a more compact 44mm version, and cable routing is kept neat and tidy with minimised cable bosses tucked sweetly under the toptube.
 While at first glance this is still the Crush we know and love, so many small features have been carefully considered, we might have called it Crush MkII.

-With a 140mm RockShox Pike, single ring crankset with SRAM 11 speed drivetrain the Crush RS is built for those who truly appreciate what a long travel hardtail can do.
+With a 150mm RockShox Pike RCT3 fork, Carbon chainset and Sram XO-1 drivetrain the Crush RS is built for those who truly appreciate what a long travel hardtail can do.